• About the MFG

 Veronique Ravololonarivo

 Veronique (or Vero) had just earned a post graduate certificate in natural resource management from the University of Toamasina, when she was hired under an Association of Zoos and Aquariums (AZA) grant awarded to Dr. Christof den Biggelaar.
-The goal of the grant, to increase local capacity in ecoagriculture research and practice, included equipping ICTC's lab to do qualitative soil analysis and training an intern how to use and care for the specialized equipment, analyze soil samples for ongoing research projects and assist students.
+The goal of the grant, to increase local capacity in ecoagriculture research and practice, included equipping ICTC's lab to do qualitative soil analysis.
+Vero was brought on as an intern and was trained how to use and care for the specialized equipment, analyze soil samples for ongoing research projects, and assist students.
 Vero proved to be a very competent lab manager and at the end of the grant, was hired to continue in that role.
 Vero’s responsibilities expanded over the years and in 2016 she was promoted to ICTC Manager.

 Picture

-Christian graduated from the University of Mahajanga with a degree in agriculture in 2001 and worked with several development NGOs before he was hired in August 2004 by le Centre Technique Horticole de Toamasina.
+Christian graduated from the University of Mahajanga with a degree in agriculture in 2001 and worked with several development NGOs before he was hired in August 2004 by Toamasina Technical Center for Horticulture (CTHT).
 At CTHT Christian worked with farmers throughout the region to plant and care for their cash crops in ways best adapted to the eastern climate and soil conditions.
 In June 2007 Christian accepted a position as a research intern (funded through a grant from AZA) to extend agroforestry field trials at Parc Ivoloina under the supervision of Dr. Christof den Biggelaar.
 At the end of the grant, Christian was hired to manage the Model Station and to continue the ecoagriculture and agroforestry research and training activities initiated through the grant.
 The ecoagriculture team includes Sostene Randrianarison (middle in left photo below) and Jacquis Misilahy (right photo).
+Today, Christian focuses on community outreach for diverse ecoagriculture activities and training.

 Ivoloina Forestry Station